4.9 rating based on 350+ reviews

 10. If you would like to record the session, always ask first!

 Recording a Microsoft Teams meeting is possible and legal with the appropriate consent.
 So: ask first!
-Businesses that use Microsoft Teams or other video-programs should create a policy to assist their employees in making and using recordings in a way that does not harm professionals unwanted.
+Businesses that use Microsoft Teams or other video programs should create a policy to assist their employees in making and using recordings in a way that does not harm professionals.

-Having a contact-line open during the online-negotiation helps you to achieve your goal easier.
-Via WhatsApp or chat, you can easily discuss short topics, make in-negotiation decisions and for example, determine who plays bad and who good cop.
+Having a contact line open during the online negotiation helps you to achieve your goal more easily.
+Via WhatsApp or chat, you can easily discuss short topics, make in-negotiation decisions, and, for example, determine who plays bad and who plays good cop.

 12. In case of sharing your screen 1?
 Use the present mode to see your notes